All Products

 Related functions

 COUNT_IF is an aggregate function.
-For more information about the functions that are used to calculate the average value of multiple input records and to aggregate parameters, see Aggregate functions.
+For more information about functions that calculate average values or aggregate parameters from multiple input records, see Aggregate functions.